One Thing is Needful

 Failure and the Joy of a Simple Life

+How do you succeed?
+How do you fail?
 I always had big dreams and lofty goals, encouraged by straight A’s and positive comments from teachers.
 But after I graduated from school, I was thrown into the real world and faced rejection as I discovered that my dreams were incompatible with reality.
-As I became a stay-at-home mother and started recognizing the worth of my mother, my grandmothers, and my friends, I discovered that my apparent failures were really a way for me to find success by living a simple life, without fanfare.
+As I became a stay-at-home mother and started recognizing the worth of my mother, my grandmothers, and my friends, I discovered that my apparent failures were really a way for me to find success by living a simple life.

 Teleporting, Invisibility, and Other Marital Problems